JanLunge/orbit/Readme.md

 3. intsall mosquitto and start it
 4. set .env key for PORCUPINE_ACCESS_KEY https://picovoice.ai/platform/porcupine/
+5. make sure to select your favorite wakeword in the wakewords folder or create one yourself at : link here
-5. run sh run.sh --setup
+6. run sh run.sh --setup